MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - This isn't a guide, this is a mechanic explanation.
 There's many ways to handle these mechanics - do whatever's best for your raid team.
 - Light for final encounter is {{power}}.
 - Taken Spec is enabled, but all bosses that are vulnerable to gunfire are Hive.
 Probably just run your normal gun spec unless you're doing things where you only deal with Taken enemies.
-- All drops are WIP.
-If you have found something that I've missed, DM me.

 ## Ammo Generation
 This section is for you, Aeon users.